MozillaDataScience/outreachy-datascience-2019/README.md

    - This contains the instructions on how to contribute.
 3. Submit your work via email to one of the mentors.

+**NOTE**: The deadline for `initial_contribution` submissions is October 18, 2019.
+Applicants will be selected on this date to add an additional contribution extending this work.

 Please feel free to ask any questions you have on [Gitter](https://gitter.im/mozilla-datascience-outreach/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).